somof/CarND-Path-Planning-Project/README.md

 # Compile and run the path_planning

-My Path Planning works with the following process on the repository root.
+My Path-Planning works with the following process on the repository root.

 ```
+	$ mkdir build
-	$ cd ./build;
+	$ cd ./build
     $ cmake ..
 -- The C compiler identification is GNU 5.4.0
 -- The CXX compiler identification is GNU 5.4.0